 Use Cases

-The following examples showcase how users can leverage Custom Resources in different scenarios.
+The following examples showcase how users can leverage Infrastructure Resources in different scenarios.

-Find out all there is to know about Custom Resources in the dedicated section.
+Find out all there is to know about Infrastructure Resources in the dedicated section.

 AWS Lambda

-Another option is for the user to create a custom resource from the Marketplace that generates a code repository for the Lambda function.
+Another option is for the user to create an Infrastructure Resource from the Marketplace that generates a code repository for the Lambda function.
 In this case, users can develop the Lambda code separately and then package it into a Docker image.

 A third approach is to manage AWS Lambda functions via CloudFormation.
 This method is ideal for users who prefer working with AWS-native tools and infrastructure-as-code patterns.